Structure-Dynamics Correlation and Its Link to Fragility and Dynamic Heterogeneity: Conclusion

 We further observe that structure–dynamics correlation is strongest in systems where the dynamics are enthalpy driven.
 The systems with the highest correlation are the LJ system at $\rho=1.1$ and the $(8,5)$ system; the former is the least fragile within its class, while the latter is the most fragile.
 Despite this contrast, both systems show broad mobility distributions, bimodal displacement profiles, and high values of the non-Gaussian parameter.

 This raises the question of whether enthalpy dominance is intrinsically linked to broad mobility distributions and a form of heterogeneity.
-Interestingly, both the LJ at $\rho=1.1$ and the $(8,5)$ systems lie close to the spinodal line, a regime known to amplify dynamic heterogeneity due to mechanical instability and growing fluctuations \cite{Testard2014_jcp}.
-Although the mechanisms underlying heterogeneity near the spinodal and in supercooled liquids differ, both are characterized by spatially heterogeneous mobility.
+Interestingly, both the LJ at $\rho=1.1$ and the $(8,5)$ systems lie close to the spinodal line \cite{Sastry2000_prl_press, Sengupta2011_jcp}(see Appendix V), a regime known to amplify dynamic heterogeneity due to mechanical instability and growing fluctuations \cite{Sastry2000_prl_press}.
+Although the mechanisms underlying heterogeneity near the spinodal and in supercooled liquids differ, both are characterised by spatially heterogeneous mobility.
 In systems like $(8,5)$, high fragility and spinodal proximity may act in tandem to produce pronounced dynamical heterogeneity.

 In conclusion, our findings reveal that fragility and structure–dynamics correlation do not always correlate.
-While fragility has often been associated with increased dynamic heterogeneity, our study shows that this relationship is more nuanced.
-Importantly, dynamic heterogeneity must be evaluated using a broader set of metrics beyond the commonly used four-point susceptibility, which captures spatially correlated motion.
-We find that the breadth of mobility distributions, such as those obtained from isoconfigurational ensemble simulations, is often a more sensitive indicator of the structural influence on dynamics than $\chi_{4}$.
-This perspective broadens our understanding of the glass transition and underscores the necessity of employing multiple, complementary measures when exploring the complex interplay between structure, dynamics, and fragility in supercooled liquids.} \\ \\ \textbf{Appendix I: Structural order parameter at macroscopic and microscopic levels}\\ \\ In a binary system, at the microscopic level, the effective caging potential experienced by particle \( i \) of type $u$ is given by
+We would like to clarify an important distinction regarding different measures of dynamic heterogeneity.
+The peak of the four-point susceptibility, $\chi_{4}$, captures the spatial extent of correlated regions in the dynamics and is commonly used to quantify heterogeneity that grows with fragility.
+In contrast, other indicators of dynamic heterogeneity, such as the distribution of particle mobility or the non-Gaussian parameter, reflect the contrast in individual particle mobilities, which can be substantial even when $\chi_{4}$ is small.
+Our results show that the structure–dynamics correlation is more strongly associated with this contrast in mobility than the spatial correlation length captured by $\chi_{4}$.
+Consequently, systems with high structure–dynamics correlation do not necessarily exhibit high fragility or large $\chi_{4}$ values.
+This distinction highlights that different aspects of dynamic heterogeneity need not vary together and that structure–dynamics correlation can be strong even in systems with low fragility.\\ \\ \textbf{Appendix I: Structural order parameter at macroscopic and microscopic levels}\\ \\ In a binary system, at the microscopic level, the effective caging potential experienced by particle \( i \) of type $u$ is given by

 where \( \rho \) is the number density, \( C_{uv}^i(r) \) is the local direct correlation function, and \( g_{uv}^i(r) \) is the local radial distribution function for particle \( i \).
 To maintain consistency and avoid unphysical contributions in the microscopic calculations, particularly at small \( r \), we adopt an approximation for the direct correlation function.
 This has been discussed in detail in earlier studies \cite{Sharma2023_jcp, Patel2023_jcp}.
 Specifically, we replace the HNC expression with a simplified form: